matecom57/mi-tutorial/docs/source/Estadistica/ANALISIS_VARIANZA.rst

 ideas involved in the application of analysis of variance.
 These will be extended and elaborated on later in this chapter.

+Como veremos, los conceptos y técnicas que abordamos bajo el título de análisis de varianza son extensiones de los conceptos y técnicas abordados en el Capítulo 7.
+En el Capítulo 7, aprendimos a contrastar la hipótesis nula de que dos medias son iguales.
+En este capítulo, aprendemos a contrastar la hipótesis nula de que tres o más medias son iguales.
+Mientras que, por ejemplo, lo aprendido en el Capítulo 7 nos permite determinar si podemos concluir que dos tratamientos difieren en efectividad, lo aprendido en este capítulo nos permite determinar si podemos concluir que tres o más tratamientos difieren en efectividad.
+El siguiente ejemplo ilustra algunas ideas básicas relacionadas con la aplicación del análisis de varianza.
+Estas se ampliarán y desarrollarán más adelante en este capítulo.

+EXAMPLE 8.1.1

-EXAMPLE 8.1.1 Suppose we wish to know if three drugs differ in their effectiveness in lowering serum cholesterol in human subjects.
+Suppose we wish to know if three drugs differ in their effectiveness in lowering serum cholesterol in human subjects.
 Some subjects receive drug A, some drug B, and some drug C. After a speciﬁed period of time measurements are taken to determine the extent to which serum cholesterol was reduced in each subject.
 We ﬁnd that the amount by which serum cholesterol was lowered is not the same in all subjects.
 In